The Duke Is Tops

 The Duke Is Tops is a 1938 American musical film released by Million Dollar Productions and directed by William Nolte.
-The film was later released in 1943 under the title The Bronze Venus.
-It features top-billed Lena Horne in her film debut.
+The film was later released in 1944 under the title The Bronze Venus.
+It features top-billed Lena Horne in her film debut, along with Ralph Cooper.
 The film was one of the low-budget musical film "race movies" made in the 1930s and 1940s for the African-American market.
 The casts and production teams of these films were almost all black, and the music reflected current tastes in jazz and rhythm and blues.
-The film was scripted, co-directed and featured Ralph Cooper who also acted as the film's production manager.